Emma-LisaNeIC/neic.no/_activities/puhuri.md

 ### Background

 * Seamless access to <A HREF="https://www.lumi-supercomputer.eu/">LUMI supercomputer</A> and to other Resources used by the NeIC projects.
-* Deploying services for resource allocation and tracking, and federated group management.
+* Services for resource allocation and reporting.

-The goals of Puhuri's second phase are to ensure sustainability of the Puhuri authentication and authorisation infrastructure (AAI) and increase adoption of the services developed during phase 1 of the project.
-The project will also aim to improve functionalities of the Puhuri system.

 ### Collaborations
 Consortium:
 * CSC – IT Center for Science, FI
-* University of Iceland, IS
 * Sigma2, NO
 * ETAIS, EE
 * NAISS, SE
 * DeiC, DK

 Observers:
-* SUNET the Swedish University Computer Network, SE
+* University of Iceland, IS
 * IT4I IT4Innovations National Supercomputing Center, CZ